aguscsc/Wordlebot/README.md

 ### Simulation
 For this section, two ways of implementing entropy to the best guess were applied, one were the bot always chose the highest entropy option and one where the bot chose one of the top 4.

-Both methods were ran through the 2331 possible answers in which the bot always got to the answer, giving the following results.
+Both methods were run through the 2331 possible answers in which the bot always got to the answer, giving the following results.

 ![results_all_answers](/pics/top1vstop4.png)